kevindkchan/bank-landing-page/README.md

-A landing page using HTML and CSS including Flexbox
+A shop landing page using HTML and CSS including Flexbox

-Inspired by Wealthsimple